teamSPSE/MetinBot/README.md

 # How to install:
    1) Download code as a .zip
-   2) Install tesseract
-   3) Extract .zip folder on your disk
+   2) Extract .zip folder on your disk
-   4) Open file metin_farm_bot/utils/utils.py in text editor (notepad, PSPpad,...)
-   5) Edit path to files in functions get_*
-   6) Install python (3.9 recommended)
+   3) Install python (3.9 recommended)
-   7) Install python pip; Tutorial on https://www.liquidweb.com/kb/install-pip-windows/
+   4) Install python pip; Tutorial on https://www.liquidweb.com/kb/install-pip-windows/
-   8) Open CMD in bot root directory as an administrator
+   5) Open CMD in bot root directory as an administrator
-   9) Run this command: pip install -r requirements.txt
+   6) Run this command: pip install -r requirements.txt

 # How to run:
    1) Open metin2 clients and login
-   2) Open CMD in bot directory as an administrator (if you have aldready open CMD type: cd metin_farm_bot)
-   3) run: python main.py
+   2) Open run.bat (or just setup an link to a run.bat)
-   4) values in GUI form are not so important besides screen setting
+   3) values in GUI form are not so important besides screen setting
          - write position of bottom left corner of your screen (ex.
 1920x1080 => 0x1080)
          - if you put 0 in PID, bot wont start for this client
+   4) press start
+   5) to stop the bot press stop or press * on your keyboard (bot window must be active)